Tribology: Laws of friction

 Dynamic friction is independent of the relative sliding speed.

 Coulomb later found deviations from Amontons' laws in some cases.
 In systems with significant nonuniform stress fields, Amontons' laws are not satisfied macroscopically because local slip occurs before the entire system slides.

 Static friction

-Consider a block of a certain mass m, placed in a quiet position on a horizontal plane.
-If you want to move the block, an external force $\vec F_{out}$ must be applied, in this way we observe a certain resistance to the motion given by a force equal to and opposite to the applied force, which is precisely the static frictional force $\vec F_{s.f.}$.
+Consider a block of a certain mass $m$, placed in a quiet position on a horizontal plane.
+To move the block, an external force $\vec F_\text{out}$ must be applied, in this way we observe a certain resistance to the motion given by a force equal to and opposite to the applied force, which is precisely the static frictional force $\vec F_\text{sf}$.